Want to create an Opt-in page that converts more visitors into leads?

 On this page, Jim shares his personal struggles with memory.
 It helps build a bond between the audience and Jim.

-Here are a few lines from the page:
+Here are a few lines from the opt in page:

 "At the age of five, Jim suffered a head injury that left him with severe learning challenges, and as a result, he would struggle throughout his schooling years."